postgres/postgres/documentation/docs/setup.md

        sudo systemctl restart postgresql-17
        ```

-    After you enabled `pg_tde` and started the Percona Server for PostgreSQL, a principal key and a keyring for WAL are created.
-We highly recommend you to create your own keyring and rotate the principal key.
+3. We highly recommend you to create your own keyring and rotate the principal key.
 This is because the default principal key is created from the local keyfile and is stored unencrypted.

-3. Set up the key provider for WAL encryption
+   Set up the key provider for WAL encryption

    === "With HaschiCorp Vault"